Heat Exchanger (G)

 Details

 The mass flow rate below which numerical smoothing is applied.
-This is to avoid discontinuities when the flow is stagnant.
+This is done in order to avoid interruptions when the flow is stagnant.

 |